 That's my interpretation.

-Because they cite 18 USC and specific paragraphs in it, and that no other promises, agreements, or understandings exist between the parties except set forth in this agreement.
+And that no other promises, agreements, or understandings exist between the parties except set forth in this agreement.

 No modification of this agreement shall have effect unless executed in writing by the parties.

-Now we're talking about the espionage act.
+Now, we're talking about the Espionage Act.

-We're talking about the records and reports act.
+We're talking about the Records and Reports Act.

-Uh, and then of course, destruction of such would be obstruction of justice with a real underlying crime.
+And then, of course, destruction of such would be obstruction of justice with a real underlying crime.

-Sean, they got full immunity for deleting the emails.
+Right, Sean, they got full immunity for deleting the emails.

-This was the backup, they're called culling computers.
+They're called culling computers.

 They're specific in each one.